 Literacy Advance supports this through Family Literacy events, as well as specialized Parent ESL classes.

-Parents hear a presentation (in either English or Spanish) about the importance of literacy for children, with practical hints and tips for incorporating reading and literacy into the home.
+At Family Literacy events, parents hear a presentation (in either English or Spanish) about the importance of literacy for children, with practical hints and tips for incorporating reading and literacy into the home.

-Children hear stories read aloud and do activities together before choosing a free book, to start or add to their home library.
+Meanwhile, children hear stories read aloud and do activities together before choosing a free book, to start or add to their home library.

-See photos from Family Literacy events:
+See photos from Family Literacy events held in Houston schools:

 ~ Cedar Brook Elementary (April 2015)

 ~ Terrace Elementary (February 2015)